diantyapitaloka/Sentiment-Analysis/README.md

 - Real-time Processing Latency.
 For applications like social media monitoring or live customer support, the inference speed of the model must be optimized to provide near-instantaneous feedback.
 This may require model quantization or pruning to reduce the computational footprint without significantly sacrificing sentiment classification accuracy.
 - Multilingual Support and Adaptation.
 The system should be evaluated on its ability to handle multiple languages or code-switching, which is common in global social media environments.
 Leveraging multilingual pre-trained models allows the system to transfer sentiment knowledge from high-resource languages like English to lower-resource languages.
 - Explainability and Interpretability.
 It is vital to integrate "Explainable AI" (XAI) tools, such as SHAP or LIME, to visualize which specific words or phrases most heavily influenced a particular sentiment score.
 This transparency builds trust with stakeholders and helps developers debug why certain samples were misclassified during the testing phase.
+- Dynamic Data Augmentation.
+Beyond static cleansing, the system should use back-translation or synonym replacement to artificially expand the training set for underrepresented sentiments.
+This enhances the model's ability to recognize diverse linguistic structures while maintaining the original emotional intent of the text.

 Classified as below: